yesodweb/yesodweb.com-content/blog/2012/10/avoid-syscall.md

 It is known that `formatTime` in the `Data.Time.Format` module is too slow for high performance servers.
-Years ago, I have implemented faster format packages: `http-date` for the former and `unix-time` for the latter.
+Years ago, I implemented faster format packages: `http-date` for the former and `unix-time` for the latter.
 Unfortunately, they are still slow for high performance servers.
-And if an HTTP server accepts more than one requests in a second, the server repeats the same formatting again and again.
+And if an HTTP server accepts more than one request per second, the server repeats the same formatting again and again.
 So, formatted date strings should be cached.

-The members of the `web-devel` mailing-list discussed this issues with the following assumption:
+The members of the `web-devel` mailing-list discussed these issues with the following assumption:

 1. Formatting time to date string is a heavy job